PombertLab/3DFI/README.md

 -r (--rosetta)	RoseTTAFold installation directory
 ```

-Note that the e2e folding option is constrained by video RAM and requires a CUDA-enabled GPU with more than 8 Gb RAM to tackle large proteins (a video card with at least 24 Gb of RAM is recommended).
-When out of memory, the 'RuntimeError: CUDA out of memory' will appear in the log/network.stderr file and the .pdb file will not be generated.
+Note that the e2e folding option is constrained by video RAM and requires a CUDA-enabled GPU with more than 8 Gb of RAM to tackle large proteins (a video card with at least 24 Gb of RAM is recommended).
+If out of memory, the 'RuntimeError: CUDA out of memory' will appear in the log/network.stderr file and the .pdb file will not be generated.
 The pyrosetta folding option is slower (CPU-bound) but not constrained by video RAM.

 Folding results per protein will be located in corresponding subdirectories.
 Results with the e2e option should look like below, with the model generated named t000_.e2e.pdb:
 ```bash